ole4ryb/cdk-typescript-api/README.md

 - add data into DynamoDB.
 There are two columns that need to be populated with the following format: id-value.
 - copy the generated url from the command line and add `/client/<id>` for example `https://orrfby8ayb.execute-api.eu-west-2.amazonaws.com/prod/client/1` to see how many payments have been made for a particular client.
 If there are 2 or more an email with the confrimation should be generated.

+## Scalability
+As lambda serverless functionality is used it means that we don't have to worry about scalability that much as lambda function will be scaled by AWS if more instances is needed.
+There is a limit of cumulative concurrency per Region which is between 500 and 3000.
+So in case if the limit is crossed we can either create another lambda instance in another AWS region or submit a request to AWS Support Center to increase the default limit or both.
+With  DynamoDB in order to scale it we will need to create a scaling policy for a table where we will need to specify whether we will scale write or read capacity (or both).
+There are some other params that can be specified (min/max provisioned capacity unit, target utilization etc) which will allow to fine-tune the performance.